Formative Influences

 Clean lines reduced waste.
 Ornamentation disappeared because the labor needed to create it wasn’t available.
 Even some of the era’s most celebrated design elements came from constraint.
 Parquet and herringbone floors—now associated with craftsmanship and elegance—were originally made from small leftover cuts of wood.
 Waste became design.

 Also at the same time, people had grown weary of heavy, ornate interiors that clung to European aristocratic ideals—spaces overloaded with symbolism, excess, and hierarchy.
-Mid-century modern offered something different: a postwar reinvention of domestic life that favored openness, clarity, and honesty with the world outside.
+Mid-century modern offered something different: a postwar reinvention of domestic life defined by clean, rectilinear profiles and a stronger connection to the world outside.

 Why Mid-Century Modern Is Having a Moment (Again)